isomorphic-software/isc-maven-plugin/src/site/markdown/examples/configuration.md

 3. Another server entry, containing the credentials you would use to [deploy](../deploy-mojo.html) a file to your own repository manager.

 4. A [profile](http://maven.apache.org/ref/2.2.1/maven-settings/settings.html#class_profile) containing configuration values to be used at goal execution, typically activated with a -P switch.
 Note that system properties can be used to complement or override values provided in the profile.

+5. A [pluginRepository](https://maven.apache.org/pom.html#Plugin_Repositories) entry, only necessary if and when you want to [test a development version of the plugin](https://maven.apache.org/guides/development/guide-testing-development-plugins.html).
+Note that this may require use of the fully-qualified plugin name and version.  e.g.,

+    ```
+    mvn com.isomorphic:isc-maven-plugin:1.4.0-SNAPSHOT:reify-import -Pisc
+    ```